ericzji/f5-agility-lab-puppet/docs/class1/module1/module1.rst

 	   CHANGELOG.md  examples  Gemfile  lib  LICENSE  manifests  metadata.json  NOTICE  pkg  Rakefile  README.md  spec

 #. **Create a device.conf File**

+	..
+NOTE:: In this lab, you may find the configuration file is already created, and you just have to verify the configuration.

 	Before you can use the F5 module, you must create a device.conf file in the Puppet configuration directory (/etc/puppetlabs/puppet) on the Puppet proxy:
 	.. code::